Sellesta/ScamSlayer-AI/README.md

 # Scam Slayer Wiki

 ## Overview
 Scam Slayer is an AI-powered email threat detection system designed to identify and prevent phishing attacks.
 The model utilizes a fine-tuned BERT classifier trained on phishing email datasets to detect suspicious emails with high accuracy.
+With the increasing sophistication of phishing attempts and malicious websites, non-tenon-tech-savvy often find it challenging to differentiate between legitimate and suspicious content.
+ScamSlayer aims to provide an additional layer of security by proactively and contincontinuouslyages for potentially harmful popups and alerting users in real-time.

 ## Features
 - **AI-Powered Email Threat Detection**